 In 1884, a proposition to vote in election districts was carried by a large majority.
 Now, the four-acre property owned by Lester Davis, located at the northeast corner of Middle Country Road and Coram-Mount Sinai Road will be preserved.
 The condition is that property rights of the home and an acre of surrounding land be turned over to the town.
 Built in 1750, the house has been used as a farm, tavern and stagecoach stop, and also as a site for local militia in the War of 1812 which led by Captain Lester Davis.

 The community is served by Longwood Central School District and there were 9,518 students enrolled and 836 teachers employed at Longwood CSD in school year 2005-2006.
 One of the attractions in the area is Diamonds in the Pines, a town park recently developed with funds provided by Avalon Bay Communities which is near Avalon Pines at Pine Road and Route 83.
 The park has its own football fields, huge playgrounds, public golf course, and club house.
 In 2004, the Avalon Bay Communities launched the luxury apartment complex Avalon Pines in Coram to serve the growing residential needs of the hamlet.
-There are also many shops, services and eateries can be found along Middle Country Road and Route 112.
-Homes in Coram have many styles you can choose from that include colonial structures, modern condominiums and generous ranches.
-The priced value normally ranges from $325,000 to $600,000.
+Coram has many shops, services and eateries which can be found along Middle Country Road and Route 112.
+Homes in Coram have many styles you can choose from and include colonial structures, modern condominiums and generous ranches.
+The priced value normally ranges between $325,000 to $600,000.